Sidi1901/notesApp/README.md

 # notesApp
 This application is made for writing and saving notes for both individuals and teams.

--user can write, save edit and delete notes.
--user can login and logout with with his/her username.
--users can share one ID to write notes together at the same time.
+User can write, save edit and delete notes.
+User can login and logout with with his/her username.
+Users can share one ID to write notes together at the same time.

 ### Technology

--*html* is used for markup
+- *html* is used for markup.
--*css* and *bootstap* is used for styling
+- *css* and *bootstap* is used for styling.
--*php* is used as a backend language for interactions client and server.
+- *php* is used as a backend language for interactions client and server.
--*MySql* is as database management system
+- *MySql* is as database management system.
--*heroku* is used for hosting
+- *heroku* is used for hosting.

 #### home page